-- F. Substitutions: Not more than six (6) competitors per school may participate on each day of the tournament series.
-Substitutions may be made under the following circumstances: - 1.
-All substitutions must be made no later than one hour prior to the scheduled start of competition for that day. - Team substitutions shall be made on a player for player basis, and no adjustments in pairings shall be made to accommodate such team substitutions. - If an individual tournament competitor is replaced for team competition, the individual competitor shall be withdrawn from the Individual Tournament. - 4.
-Substitutions may only be made after completion of an 18 hole round. - G. Spectator Code of Conduct: All spectators are expected to adhere to the Spectator Code of Conduct.
-(See Spectator Code of Conduct posted in the Forms section of the IHSA Boys' and/or Girls' Golf web site.) - H. Player Code of Conduct.
+- individual competitor shall be withdrawn from the Individual Tournament. - 4.
+Substitutions may only be made after completion of an 18 hole round. - F. Spectator Code of Conduct: All spectators are expected to adhere to the Spectator Code of Conduct.
+(See Spectator Code of Conduct posted in the Forms section of the IHSA Boys' and/or Girls' Golf web site.) - G. Player Code of Conduct.
 All players are expected to adhere to the Player Code of Conduct.
-(See Player Code of Conduct posted in the Forms section of the IHSA Boys' and/or Girls' Golf web site.) - I. Reporting a Code Violation: It is the responsibility of all coaches of participating schools and IHSA administrative officials to monitor player conduct.
+(See Player Code of Conduct posted in the Forms section of the IHSA Boys' and/or Girls' Golf web site.) - H. Reporting a Code Violation: It is the responsibility of all coaches of participating schools and IHSA administrative officials to monitor player conduct.
 Any coach or IHSA administrative official who personally observes a Code of Conduct violation may invoke a Code of Conduct penalty.
 The individual reporting the violation will give notice to the offending player, assess the Code of Conduct penalty and follow up with a written report of the incident to the games committee.
-The games committee will notify the player's coach of the penalty. - J. Code of Conduct Appeals: Players and coaches will not have the right to appeal to the games committee for the first penalty levied.
+The games committee will notify the player's coach of the penalty. - I. Code of Conduct Appeals: Players and coaches will not have the right to appeal to the games committee for the first penalty levied.
 Players and coaches will be allowed to appeal the second offense by submitting in writing an inquiry concerning the penalty.
 The inquiry must be submitted by the end of the same day of the incident.
 The coach and player appealing the second penalty will provide an explanation of the incident to the games committee.
-The decision of the committee is final. - K. Galleries: Galleries will be encouraged and permitted.
+The decision of the committee is final. - J. Galleries: Galleries will be encouraged and permitted.
 However, all spectators must remain a reasonable distance from the competitors.
 Spectators and competitors must also understand that competitors may be penalized when spectators violate USGA or IHSA rules.
-The Spectator Code of Conduct defines those expectations. - L. Pace of Play/Monitoring: During the IHSA state series, players' pace of play will be monitored by the Rules Committee.
-Players who fail to meet the predetermined pace of play

-- times for the regionals, sectional, and state finals courses may be subject to penalty for slow play.
+The Spectator Code of Conduct defines those expectations. - K. Pace of Play/Monitoring: During the IHSA state series, players' pace of play will be monitored by the Rules Committee.
+Players who fail to meet the predetermined pace of play times for the regionals, sectional, and state finals courses may be subject to penalty for slow play.
 Tournament managers will establish the pace of play times for each tournament and provide them in advance to competitors.
 The Rules Committee will be responsible for player warnings and observing groups as needed to determine which players will be penalized.
-The IHSA Pace of Play Policy, located in the School's and Manager's Manuals, shall be used in implementing this initiative. - M. Artificial Devices: Players are prohibited from playing music with/without headphones, cell phones, artificial devices, or any unusual equipment that might assist a player in making a stroke. - N. Circle 10 Scoring: The Circle 10 rule may be invoked by a coach during Regional play only.
+The IHSA Pace of Play Policy, located in the School's and Manager's Manuals, shall be used in implementing this initiative.

+- L. Artificial Devices: Players are prohibited from playing music with/without headphones, cell phones, artificial devices, or any unusual equipment that might assist a player in making a stroke. - M. Circle 10 Scoring: The Circle 10 rule may be invoked by a coach during Regional play only.
 If the Circle 10 rule is invoked, a player picks up their ball after 10 shots or more on any applicable hole.
-That player is no longer eligible to advance to the Sectional round and their score will not be used for advancing team scores. - O. Measuring Devices: Players may use USGA approved measuring devices during state series competition.
-Players may share distance information with competitors if they wish to do so.
+Once the Circle 10 is invoked by a player, that player's score will not be used for advancing team scores, and that player is no longer eligible to advance in the state series as an individual.
+However, should the player's team advance that player could continue in the state series but only have his/her score count towards the team's score at the next level tournament(s). - N. Measuring Devices: Players or coaches may use USGA approved measuring devices during state series competition.
+Players or coaches may share distance information with competitors if they wish to do so.